Monoji77/Homelessness-In-Toronto/README.md

 ## Statement on LLM usage
-LLM was not used for this paper.
+LLM was used only for guide on forking [another repository](https://github.com/RohanAlexander/starter_folder/forks) and creating a local copy of the forked repository on my local drive.
+Prompts and replies by ChatGPT is available in other/llm_usage/usage.txt.